What is Umami? (And Why I’m Writing This)

 Step 2: Generate the full schema as SQL

-Here we use prisma migrate diff
+Now we’ll use prisma migrate diff

 DATABASE_URL="mysql://umami_user:your_strong_password@localhost:3306/umami" \

-) with the current schema defined in schema.prisma
+) with the current schema defined in schema.prisma (--to-schema-datamodel

 ).
 Instead of applying changes directly, it generates the SQL needed to bring a blank database up to date with that schema.
 The --script

-to run it without needing a global install.
+Since Prisma is already included as a dependency in the Umami project, we use npx to run it without needing a global install.

 Step 3: Apply it manually

-mariadb -u umami_user -p umami < scripts/umami_schema.sql
+mariadb -u umami_user -p umami < sql/umami_schema.sql

 Step 4: Patch the build script